52 Types of Beetles in Washington State

 19. Dogbane Leaf Beetle

-The dogbane leaf beetle is a greenish-black insect, about 0.3 inches long as an adult, and with yellow spots on its wing covers.
+The dogbane leaf beetle is a greenish-black insect, about 0.3 inches long as an adult, with yellow spots on its wing covers.

-They have a wide range of predators and parasites–including spiders and praying mantises–that eat them in both their larval and adult stages.
-The female carries her eggs around under her abdomen until they hatch into larvae.
+They have a wide range of predators and parasites–including spiders and praying mantises–that eat them in their larval and adult stages.
+The female carries her eggs under her abdomen until they hatch into larvae.

 20. Drugstore Beetle